 I have long been an advocate for engineering to move out of using spreadsheets for everything and to use scripting languages and notebooks like Jupyter and Pluto far more.
 There are large classes of problems that are easy to solve with code and hard to solve with a spreadsheet.
 I think almost any calculation using equations of state fit into that category.
 We end up beholden to commercial software suppliers for calculations that, in my view, engineers should be doing themselves.

 Presumably you could do the calculations I laid out above in Excel, at enormous effort, and making liberal use of the solver.
-Julia, however, has a robust ecosystem for doing all the complicated math, all that really needed to be done was connecting it up.
+Julia, however, has a robust ecosystem for doing all the complicated math, it only needed to be connected up.
 What remains, for the engineer, is assessing the physical system and picking the appropriate methods and thermodynamic models.

 For a complete listing of code used to generate data and figures, please see the corresponding pluto notebook